Southern Railway Spencer Shops: Background

 When American financier J. P. Morgan created the new Southern Railway (SOU) during 1894, he appointed Samuel Spencer as the new railroad's president.
 Spencer's first task as president is merging several smaller rail lines to support the Southern States' economic development, leading to significant growth in the SOU's mileage and earnings.
 But after acquiring many formerly independent railroads, much of SOU's inherited locomotives and rolling stock needed heavy rebuilds and repairs in which the railroad's inadequate former North Carolina Railroad's Company Shops in Burlington, North Carolina could not handle.
-Spencer made it quite clear that a larger locomotive repair facility is needed on the midpoint of the Washington, D.C.-Atlanta mainline, where locomotives were swapped out every 150 mi to be refueled and inspected for any damage or repairs if needed.
+Spencer made it quite clear that a larger locomotive repair facility is needed on the midpoint of the 600 mi mainline between Washington, D.C. and Atlanta, Georgia, where locomotives were swapped out every 150 mi to be refueled and inspected for any damage or repairs if needed.
 Placing a major terminal and shop facility midway between the two cities with smaller terminals at the quarter marks would divide the run between Washington, D.C. and Atlanta into four segments of about 160 mi each.
 The larger central shops could also be used for not only minor repairs but also full overhauls and servicing of future wrecks.

 In late 1895 or early 1896, the SOU began surveying through the middle section of the Washington, D.C.-Atlanta mainline for a site to build the new shop facility that would bring hundreds of new jobs.
 The citizens of Charlotte, North Carolina were excited and hoped that their city was the logical choice for the complex due to its really large population.
 However, from SOU's point of view, they settled on Salisbury, North Carolina of the Rowan County, which was located 40 mi northeast of Charlotte.
 Salisbury-based Representative John S. Henderson, who was dealing with his financial issues at the time, went into secret negotiations with the SOU officials.
 He proposed to buy an empty land for the new shop complex and sell it to the SOU for a cheap price he would pay, thus sparing the railroad the intense publicity of a search for an adequate location.
 In January 1896, he began purchasing large tracts of land two miles north of Salisbury directly on SOU's mainline.
 One of his largest purchases was 101.8 acre from African American farmer Robert Partee at $24.50 per acre.
 Henderson eventually accumulated 162.2 acre at the spot and sold 141 acre to the SOU.
 When the deal was revealed to the public, a group of citizens from Charlotte persuaded Spencer to reconsider the idea of building a railway facility in downtown Charlotte.
 Spencer declined, stating that the plan was already finalized.